sblisesivdin/aestimo/index.md

 **April 2017**

+* Project website https://www.aestimosolver.org is moved to Github.
 * Today, we moved all our code and issue management from BitBucket to GitHub.
 You can find the code at github.com/sblisesivdin/aestimo.
 Now, with this move, we want to open our code to the large user base of GitHub and expect new committers as many as we can find.
 This move also makes easier for everyone to contribute to aestimo.
 Not a single line of code is lost, just moved to another place.
 This is how we try to make this change for everyone as comfortable as possible (04 Apr 2017).

 **November 2016**